rust-lang/rfcs/text/3735-field-projections.md

 [field type]: #field-types
 [field types]: #field-types

-The compiler generates a compiler-internal type for every sized[^2] field of every struct.
+The compiler generates a compiler-internal type for every sized[^2] field of every struct and tuple.
 These types can only be named via the `field_of!` macro that has the same syntax as `offset_of!`.
 Only fields accessible to the current scope can be projected.
 These types are called *field types*.

 [^2]: This restriction can be lifted in the future to include unsized types with statically known
     alignment, but that would have to be done in unison with adding support for those fields in